ejolie/flask-django-practice/README.md

 # 🤸🏻‍♀️ Flask, Django Practice

-This repository is for practice of making websites with Flask, Django and Bootstrap.
+This is the repository to practice making websites with Flask, Django and Bootstrap.

 See each project directory for details 🔍